-Securing a Good Job Teaching English Is a Snap
+How to Secure a Good Job Teaching English in South Korea

 In the mid-'90s, South Korea became known as a country where one could earn a small fortune teaching English and it quickly became a hot spot for ESL instructors.
 In late 1997, however, the Asian economic crisis caused a mass exodus of Westerners, leaving Korea desperate for English education but unable to afford it.
 The country has not yet fully recovered, but it is well on its way.
 A renewed, almost palpable, optimism has spread through Korea